arawa/mattermost-install-guide/mattermost-centos-7.md

 0 0,12 * * * python -c 'import random; import time; time.sleep(random.random() * 3600)' && certbot renew
 ```

-Note: The random is to avoid the task from running at exactly midday or midnight.
-Quite useful when the cloud provider is doing backups, to avoid a I/O increase which could make the SSL renewal fail.
+Note: The random statement we defined in the cron is to avoid the task from running at exactly midday or midnight.
+Quite useful when the cloud provider is doing backups, to avoid an I/O increase which could make the SSL renewal fail.

 ## Specific Mattermost configuration